okkur/syna/exampleSite/content/docs/supported-colors/content.md

 | light     | #f8f9fa |
 | dark      | #343a40 |

-For example, in order to change the primary color, you can update these line (or add if it doesn't exist) your `config.toml` file:
+In order to change the primary color, you can update the primary color within your `config.toml` file:

 ```toml
 [params]